Contract Bonds - Performance, Payment & Bid Bonds

 State Requirements

-State "Little Miller Acts" have their own bonding thresholds and requirements
+State "Little Miller Acts" have their own bonding thresholds and requirements.
+Many states also require contractor license bonds to operate.

 California